 Squeeze as much oil as you can from the petal pulp and you are left with a beautiful, delicately scented rose oil.

 Pure gold oil!
-You can repeat this process and add more petals to create a more intense rose scent if you like.
+You can repeat this whole process and add more petals to this oil for a more intense rose scent.

-This oil feels so precious and nurturing, it’s very gorgeous to use on your face and body.
+This oil feels so precious to use on my face and body.
 You only need a tiny amount so it’s been well worth it -this last batch was made with a litre of oil so I have plenty to see me through until the next rose flowering season.
-It has been especially yummy having petals all over my home so I’m sure you are going to have a lot of fun with this.
+It has been delightful having petals drying throughout my home as the smell on a warm day is heaven.

 Feel free to ask any questions and to share your experiences.